 The first life-mate is represented by the conflicted, often victimized, ailing, service-oriented environment of bhava-6.
 The first life-mate has accusing-or-accused, unequal, service-rendering traits which may anchor marriage-1 into an ongoing state of medical, financial, social, legal or marital imbalance-seeking-a-remedy.

 bhava-1 = 8th-from-6th Emotionally therefore the second marriage indicates a significant upheaval and forced identity change (8) away from the patterns of illness and servitude in marriage-1 and toward a new focus upon physical vitality, innovation, dynamic movement, and muscular action.

 Depending on the presence or absence of graha in bhava-1, the second life-partnership may be vigorously sporting and competitive (for example, Mangala-1).
 If bhava-1 is unoccupied, the second life-partnership may be more quiet in its expression.
 Yet marriage-2 is clearly distinguished by the increase in physical energy and innovative action.

 The state of being married to this person brings social recognition to the native = 7th-from-7th-from-lagna 9 = Self

-Naturally the prognosis must be adjusted according to the lord of 7th-from-Chandra and any graha within.
+Naturally the prognosis must be adjusted according to the ruler of 7th-from-Chandra and any graha within.

 In-laws = life-partner-2's family